 - Pumpkin Pasta with Crispy Sage

-If you make this healthy-ish feelgood No-Bake Pumpkin Balls recipe, please be sure to leave a comment and/or give this recipe a rating!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this healthy-ish feel good No Bake Pumpkin Balls recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

-- In a large mixing bowl, combine the oat flour, rolled oats, cane sugar and pumpkin pie spice, and mix well.
+- In a small mixing bowl, whisk together the oats, oat flour, pumpkin pie spice, and salt.

 - The cane sugar can be eliminated, especially if you are using pumpkin pie puree which is usually already sweetened